pronique/ProMailQueue/readme.md

-# ProMailQueue Plugin for CakePHP 2
+# MailQueue Plugin for CakePHP 2

 Development Status: Experimental (Not ready for use).